ssocias/cassie_docs/source/get-requests.rst

 **Returns**

 Returns a dictionary, entitled 'casties', of Castie objects to be displayed on the homepage.
 Casties are indexed by uuid.
 If "ids" was included in the request, only a list of Castie UUIDs will be returned.
 If "following" was specified, the returned dictionary of Casties is sorted by most recently forecasted and includes only Casties in groups the User follows.
-If "spicy" was specified, Casties are ordered by most recently forecasted.
-If "new" was specified, Casties are ordered by most newly created.
+If "spicy" was specified, Casties are ordered by most recently forecasted (not limited only to Groups the User follows).
+If "new" was specified, Casties are ordered by most newly created (not limited only to Groups the User follows).

 If the "following" tab has been specified but the User is not following any groups, there is no Castie data to display.
 The response will then include a ``following`` key that is set to ``False``, and an appropriate message should be displayed to the User instucting them to Follow groups- "You need to follow gropus before you can see Casties.
 Click on that sweet Octopus up top to get going."